-OD controlled DriscoPlex® polyethylene pipe is made using an extrusion process that controls the outside diameter and wall thickness.
+OD-controlled DriscoPlex® polyethylene pipe is made using an extrusion process that controls the outside diameter and wall thickness.
 As a result, the inside diameter will vary according to the combined OD and wall thickness tolerances and other variables including toe-in, out of roundness, ovality, installation quality, temperature and the like.
 An inside diameter for flow calculations is typically determined by deducting two times the average wall thickness from the average OD.
-Average wall thickness is minimum wall thickness plus 6%.
+Average wall thickness typically used for flow calculations is minimum wall thickness plus 6%.